God Stirs His People: Restoration Through Willing Hearts and Sacred Vessels

 Scripture Text

-1:5 Then the heads of fathers’ households of Judah and Benjamin, the priests, and the Levites, all whose spirit God had stirred to go up rose up to build Yahweh’s house which is in Jerusalem.
+1:5 So the family heads of Judah and Benjamin, along with the priests and Levites—everyone whose spirit God had stirred—prepared to go up and rebuild the house of the Lord in Jerusalem.

-1:8 Even those, Cyrus king of Persia brought out by the hand of Mithredath the treasurer, and counted them out to Sheshbazzar, the prince of Judah.
+1:8 Cyrus king of Persia had them brought out by the hand of Mithredath the treasurer, who counted them out to Sheshbazzar the prince of Judah.

-1:11 All the vessels of gold and of silver were five thousand four hundred.
-Sheshbazzar brought all these up when the captives were brought up from Babylon to Jerusalem.
+1:11 In all, there were 5,400 gold and silver articles.
+Sheshbazzar brought all these along when the exiles went up from Babylon to Jerusalem.

 To move God's people from passive longing for restoration into obedient participation in worship-centered renewal.